Membership

 Governance

-Committees may be added or deleted at the discretion of the residing CSDP Board of Directors.
+Committees may be created or decommissioned by the majority vote of the Board of Directors

 -